wuertele/Drupal-Deployer/README.txt

   file with the name 'admin_menu.css' in your theme to override or extend the CSS of your site when Drupal Administration Menu is enabled.

+* If Drupal Administration Menu is not using all available width, not displayed correctly or if admin menu items have an additional border upon hover, you need to create a new region that solely outputs Drupal Administration Menu at the very beginning of a page.
+You may find these steps helpful:

+  1) Open page.tpl.php and add the following line immediately after the opening BODY tag:

+     <?php if ($admin_menu) echo $admin_menu; ?>

+  2) Open template.php and add the following line to the array of the function
+     <themename>_regions():

+     'admin_menu' => t('Admin Menu'),

+  3) Go to admin/build/block, assign Admin Menu Block to the new region 'Admin Menu' and save the blocks.

 -- CUSTOMIZATION --